 - Stop buying processed foods that are packaged in plastics.
 This is a huge step for your health on its own, but it will also reduce the amount of plastic waste we produce each year.
 Shop at farmers markets and use reusable bags.
 If it is in a plastic bag or a box, just don’t buy it.

 - Replace plastic bags and plastic food storage containers with safer reusable options.
 Plastic bags, plastic wrap and thin plastic storage containers are major sources of plastic exposure.
-Switch to glass or stainless steel for storage, or use an unbreakable option like silicon.
+Switch to glass or stainless steel for storage, or use an unbreakable option like silicone.
 I like this silicon storage available here (use the code WMX10 to get 10% off).
 You can even make your own reusable snack bags.

 - Buy wooden or metal toys for children instead of plastic.
 (They last longer too!)